zestia/ember-modal-dialog/README.md

 https://zestia.github.io/ember-modal-dialog/

+## Features

+- Class names for animating ✔︎
+- Loading state handling ✔︎
+- Automatic overflow detection ✔︎
+- Focus handling ✔︎
+- Keyboard controls ✔︎
+- Simple API ✔︎

 ## Notes

 - This addon intentionally does not come with any styles.

 ## Example

-The modal dialog component isn't designed to be used on its own, but rather wrapped with a parent component.
+The modal dialog component isn't designed to be used on its own, but rather wrapped with a parent component...

 ```javascript
 // my-modal/component.js